gemc/home/b_installation.markdown

 <blockquote class="doc-important" markdown="1">
 **Note**

-Apptainer uses a default cache directory to store the images.
-If that becomes full, one can use environment variables to point to a location with enough disk space.
+Apptainer uses a default cache directory to store images.
+If it becomes full, set the cache and temporary directories to a location with enough disk space.
 For example, set `sim_cache` to somewhere with enough space:

 ```shell